analyticsgym/analytics_fundamentals/0_sql/0_sql_overview.md

 )

 -- return all unique city and state pairs
+-- most explicit way to write the query
 SELECT
     DISTINCT
     state,
     city
 FROM us_customers

----- sidebar: GROUP BY logic below can also be used to get unique combos and drop dup rows -- SELECT
+---- GROUP BY logic below can also be used to get unique combos and drop dup rows -- SELECT
 --  state,
 --  city